 Emergency Book Loan Program

 The Financial Aid Office offers a short-term emergency book loan program.
 This loan program offers short term (30 day) loans of $250 (or less.)
 No interest is charged on this short-term loan.
-For financial aid recipients, repayment is due upon receipt of financial aid funds from the school.

 - EOPS (Extended Opportunity Programs and Services) provides academic support services for low-income, educationally-under prepared students.
 Contact the EOP&S Office at (310)434-4268 for more information.
 They are located next to the Financial Aid Office in the Admissions and Records Complex.